Home / Blog / Mental Health App

 Mental Health App Development: Tips For Building a Truly Useful Anxiety & Depression App

-First of all, we have collected some facts about mental health apps to answer the main questions about the market and its state.
+To begin, we have gathered some facts about mental health apps in order to address key questions about the market and its current state.

 How big is the segment?